The Lovesac (NASDAQ:LOVE) Posts Quarterly Earnings Results, Beats Expectations By $0.71 EPS

-The Lovesac (NASDAQ:LOVE) posted its quarterly earnings results on Tuesday.
-The company reported $0.13 EPS for the quarter, beating the consensus estimate of ($0.58) by $0.71, MarketWatch Earnings reports.
+The Lovesac (NASDAQ:LOVE) announced its quarterly earnings results on Tuesday.
+The company reported $0.13 earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.58) by $0.71, MarketWatch Earnings reports.
+The business had revenue of $82.90 million for the quarter, compared to the consensus estimate of $75.06 million.
 The Lovesac had a return on equity of 16.47% and a net margin of 4.59%.
-The firm had revenue of $82.90 million during the quarter, compared to analysts’ expectations of $75.06 million.
-During the same quarter last year, the firm earned ($0.58) earnings per share.
-The business’s revenue for the quarter was up 52.4% on a year-over-year basis.
+The business’s revenue was up 52.4% on a year-over-year basis.
+During the same quarter last year, the business posted ($0.58) EPS.

-In other news, CEO Shawn David Nelson sold 6,000 shares of the firm’s stock in a transaction on Monday, April 19th.
+In other news, CEO Shawn David Nelson sold 6,000 shares of The Lovesac stock in a transaction on Monday, April 19th.
 The stock was sold at an average price of $69.00, for a total transaction of $414,000.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Company insiders own 31.31% of the company’s stock.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+31.31% of the stock is currently owned by company insiders.

 The Lovesac Company designs, manufactures, and sells furniture.
 It offers sactionals, such as seats and sides; sacs, including foam beanbag chairs; and accessories comprising drink holders, foot sac blankets, decorative pillows, fitted seat tables, and ottomans.
 As of January 31, 2021, the Company operated 108 showrooms.